Skip to main content

 The beginner check that keeps you honest

-Use this every time you feel lost: even score means the first server of the game should be on the right.
-If your score is 0, 2, 4, 6, 8, or 10, the correct server for your side belongs on the right court.
-If it’s odd, they belong on the left.
+Use this every time you feel lost: at an even score, the player who served first for your team at 0-0 should be standing on the right.
+If your score is 0, 2, 4, 6, 8, or 10, your game-starting server belongs in the right court.
+If it’s odd, they belong on the left — which means at an odd score it’s the partner who is standing on the right, and the partner who serves first when you win the serve back.

-If the person standing on the right does not match the player who should be serving at that score, your team lined up wrong somewhere.
-Reset to the score and the side rule and you will find it fast.
+If the person standing on the right does not match this check, your team lined up wrong somewhere.
+Reset to the score and you will find it fast.

 Putting it together in a rally